ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Colin Perkins, Pekka Savola, members of TSVWG, and participants at the TCP Workshop at Microsoft Research all provided feedback and contributions to that document.
 It also drew from {{?RFC5166}}.

-Dave Taht also suggested improvements to this document.
+The editors would like to thanks to Reese Enghardt and Dave Taht for suggesting improvements to this document.

 # Evolution of RFC5033bis
 {:numbered="false"}